yc541/Project-AWARE/README.md

 Some other packages may need to be installed as well depending on the local environment, the import list in TestAP.py should have some hints on that.

 We have already trained a Mask R-CNN using an aerial image dataset (200 images) including rural and suburban residential properties in North Yorkshire, UK.
-The data set is available at:
+The dataset is available at:

 https://drive.google.com/file/d/1KKwxUfkRL3GYmyULLFLof0SDHBf11W1C/view?usp=sharing